jackaudio/new-session-manager/docs/src/readme-01.md

 All files belonging to the session will be saved in the same directory.

-If you are a user (and not a programmer or packager) everything you need is to install NSM through your distributions package manager and, highly recommended, Argodejo as a GUI (see below).
+If you are a user (and not a programmer or packager) everything you need is to install NSM through your distributions package manager and, highly recommended, Agordejo as a GUI (see below).

 To learn NSM you don't need to know the background information from our documentation, which is aimed at developers that want to implement NSM support in their programs.
 Learn the GUI,